fordefam12/NoteTaker/README.md

 ## Installation

+open terminal on server.js...
+input nodemon server.js...
-open terminal on server.js and input nodemon server.js...open in browser and select get started...type a note title and a note text to to see save button in top right corner
+open in browser and select get started... type a note title and a note text to see save button in top right corner

 ## Usage